OpenSLO/OpenSLO/README.md

 ##### Notes (AlertCondition)

+- **description** *string*, optional description about the alert contdition, contains at most 1050 characters
 - **severity** *string*, required field describing the severity level of the alert (ex. "sev1", "page", etc.)
 - **condition**, required field.
 Defines the conditions of the alert
   - **kind** *enum(burnrate)* the kind of alerting condition thats checked, defaults to `burnrate`